The cable row is an effective exercise for building your back muscles and increasing overall upper body strength.

 If you want to work different muscle fibers in the back or if your seated rows are too easy, try these modifications:

-- When you use a chest-supported seated row, your trunk will have to work harder to stay still.
+- When you use a chest-supported seated row, your trunk must work harder to stay still.

-- You can pull the cable with one arm at a time, or you can pull it with one arm along the side of your body.
+- You can pull the cable with one arm at a time or pull it with one arm along the side of your body.

 - At the end of the pulling phase, pause for 3 to 5 seconds to challenge your muscles.

-It’s important to do the exercise correctly to avoid injury and get the most out of your workout.
+Doing the exercise correctly is important to avoid injury and get the most out of your workout.

 Here are some common mistakes you should avoid when doing cable row.